History of Korean idols: 2003–2011: Second-generation idols

 The rivalry present in the first-generation idols was not as frequent among second-generation idols as concepts and music genres diversified.
-Wonder Girls and Girls' Generation, who debuted in 2007, gained popularity together and were perceived to be rivals, but as more idol groups made their debuts there were fewer instances of them being dubbed rivals.
+For girl groups, Wonder Girls and Girls' Generation, who also debuted in 2007, gained popularity together and were perceived to be rivals, but as more idol groups made their debuts, there were fewer instances of them being dubbed rivals.
 Wonder Girls, Kara, and Girls' Generation pursued an appealing image and were heavily influenced by the groups in the previous generation, with Kara resembling Fin.K.L. while Girls' Generation resembled S.E.S.
-Brown Eyed Girls became popular with both men and women for their own musical characteristics, while 4minute, 2NE1, f(x), and Miss A took on the independent female image of Baby V.O.X and DIVA.
-SISTAR, Girl's Day and AOA pursued a sex theme, while Apink pursued a theme of innocence.
-TVXQ and BigBang were considered different from traditional idols as they created music that showed originality and maturity, and TVXQ in particular drew attention by releasing different albums from country to country.
+Brown Eyed Girls became popular with both men and women for their own musical characteristics, while 2NE1, 4minute, f(x), and Miss A took on the independent female image akin to Baby V.O.X and Diva.
+Sistar, Girl's Day, and AOA pursued a sexy image, while Apink pursued a theme of innocence.

+For male groups, TVXQ and BigBang were considered different from traditional idols as they created music that showed originality and maturity, and TVXQ in particular drew attention by releasing different albums from country to country.
 SS501 and Super Junior became popular because they introduced the concept of idol groups appearing on entertainment shows.
-SHINee built a pretty-boy image, and 2PM built a masculine image called "Jim Seung-dol".
-FT Island and CNBLUE were band-type idol groups.
+SHINee built a pretty-boy kkonminam image, whereas 2PM pioneered a masculine and sexy image called jimseung-dol.
+2PM's brother group 2AM established themselves as a ballad-focused idol group, while F.T.
+Island and CNBLUE did the same as band-type idol groups.